Posh have discovered their Premier League opponents in the EFL Trophy group stages

-Spurs under 21s drawn in the same EFL Trophy group as Peterborough United
+Spurs under 21s drawn in the same EFL Trophy group as Peterborough United, match dates now revealed

 Premier League Under 21 side Spurs have been drawn in Peterborough United’s 2023-24 EFL Trophy group.